This Life Situation is archived. The text below may not be up to date.

 Rules and recommendations

-If you are a teacher of classes that participate in full-time teaching, it is understood that you may attend school.
+If you are a teacher of classes that participate in full-time teaching, you may attend school.

 Continue to ensure that the following hygiene recommendations and precautions are met: